abiyug/RepData_PeerAssessment1/PA1_template.md

    + Calculate and report the total number of missing values in the dataset
    + Impute missing values in the dataset
    + Create a new dataset that is equal to the original dataset but with the missing data filled in.
-   + Make a histogram of the total number of steps taken each day and Calculate and report the + mean and median total number of steps taken per day.
+   + Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total    number of steps taken per day.
 6. Q-5 Are there differences in activity patterns between weekdays and weekends?
    + Preparing the data table for weekday/weekend activty pattern comparison
    + Create a new factor variable with two levels – “weekday” and “weekend”
    + Make a time series plot the average number of steps taken, averaged across all weekday days or weekend days
-7. What are the weekly Distribution of steps taken for the two months?
+7. Q-6 What are the weekly Distribution of steps taken for the two months?
-   + Daily steps bar chart
+   + Figure 5: Daily steps bar chart
 8. Over all observation

 # Overview